 Various agencies and organizations would continue to develop proposed segments of the Rim of the Valley Trail.
-For example, the NPS and other state and local agencies are currently preparing a SMMNRA Interagency Trail Management Plan.
+For example, paring a SMMNRA Interagency Trail Management Plan.
 The trail management plan will include proposals for existing and proposed alignments for the Rim of the Valley Trail system within the current SMMNRA boundary.